Backup Solutions for Healthcare: What to Look For

 by Bridget.Giacinto, on Feb 9, 2024 8:30:00 AM

-In the healthcare industry special attention needs to be paid to the security and protection of patients’ private and highly sensitive electronic medical records.
-Healthcare providers are held to a higher standard when it comes to the backup, encryption, and retention of electronic medical records.
-These regulations were put into place to protect the confidentiality of patients who put their trust into their doctors’ hands.
-This trust in the doctor-patient relationship is of paramount importance, and any breach in that confidentiality, is simply unacceptable.
-As a result, there are strict security standards that were put in place to ensure the privacy and security of patient data.
+In the healthcare industry, special attention needs to be paid to the security and protection of patients’ private and highly sensitive electronic medical records.
+Healthcare providers are held to a higher standard regarding the backup, encryption, and retention of electronic medical records.
+These regulations were implemented to protect the confidentiality of patients who put their trust into their doctors’ hands.
+This trust in the doctor-patient relationship is of paramount importance, and any breach of that confidentiality is simply unacceptable.
+As a result, there are strict data protection standards that were put in place to ensure the privacy and security of patient data.

 In 1996, HIPAA (Health Insurance Portability and Accountability Act) was enacted by the United States Congress and later provisioned to establish national standards for the security and privacy of patients’ data.
 This legislation and the updates that followed called for healthcare professionals to take the necessary actions to ensure that electronic protected health information (ePHI) was kept private and secure in full compliance with HIPAA regulations.

-This opens up a huge opportunity for specialized medical and dental-focused resellers and backup software providers that are willing to provide their data protection expertise and knowledge of HIPAA requirements to assist these offices with their data protection, security and retention needs.
+This opens up a huge opportunity for specialized medical and dental-focused resellers and backup software providers who are willing to provide their data protection expertise and knowledge of HIPAA requirements to assist these offices with their data protection, security, and retention needs.

 Backup Solutions for Healthcare